On the analogy between real reductive groups and Cartan motion groups. I: The Mackey-Higson bijection: Abstract

 \section{Abstract}

-George W. Mackey suggested in 1975 that there should be analogies between the irreducible unitary representations of a noncompact semisimple Lie group $G$ and those of its Cartan motion group $\m$ the semidirect product $G\u{0}$ of a maximal compact subgroup of $G$ and a vector space.
-In these notes, I focus on the carrier spaces for these representations and try to give a precise meaning to some of Mackey's remarks.
-I first describe a bijection, based on Mackey's suggestions, between the tempered dual of $G$ $\m$ the set of equivalence classes of irreducible unitary representations which are weakly contained in $\mathbb{L}^2(G)$ $\m$ and the unitary dual of $G\u{0}$.
-I then examine the relationship between the individual representations paired by this bijection : there is a natural continuous family of groups interpolating between $G$ and $G\u{0}$, and starting from the Hilbert space $\mathbf{H}$ for an irreducible representation of $G$, I prove that there is an essentially unique way of following a vector through the contraction from $G$ to $G\u{0}$ within a fixed Fr\'echet space that contains $\mathbf{H}$.
-It then turns out that there is a limit to this contraction process on vectors, and that the subspace of our Fr\'echet space thus obtained naturally carries an irreducible representation of $G\u{0}$ whose equivalence class is that predicted by Mackey's analogy.
+George Mackey suggested in 1975 that there should be analogies between the irreducible unitary representations of a noncompact reductive Lie group $G$ and those of its Cartan motion group $G_0$ $-$ the semidirect product of a maximal compact subgroup of $G$ and a vector space.
+He conjectured the existence of a natural one-to-one correspondence between ``most'' irreducible (tempered) representations of $G$ and ``most'' irreducible (unitary) representations of $G_0$.
+We here describe a simple and natural bijection between the tempered duals of both groups, and an extension to a one-to-one correspondence between the admissible duals.